Please note: This post contains affiliate links.

 Wondering how to plan a day trip to Yosemite National Park?
 Seeking a Yosemite 2 day itinerary?
 Planning for a long weekend and need a Yosemite 3 day itinerary?
 No matter how many days you plan to spend in Yosemite, I’ve got you covered!

-Having visited three different times in spring and winter for three days each during the past year, I’ve compiled the perfect Yosemite itinerary to help you maximize your time, see and photograph the highlights, hike and avoid the crowds.
+Having visited four different times in spring and winter for three days each during the past year, I’ve compiled the perfect Yosemite itinerary to help you maximize your time, see and photograph the highlights, hike and avoid the crowds.

 If your schedule allows, I highly recommend spending two to three days in Yosemite, allowing you to admire the park’s beauty from a variety of angles and viewpoints.
 To help you plan, I’ve included when to visit Yosemite, where to stay when visiting Yosemite, tips on the best places to eat and towns to explore near Yosemite.